darkoverlordofdata/dish/readme.md

 * array types
 * lite-weight objects
     * an object is a pointer to a struct created on the heap.
+    * static fields can only be private. use public static get/set methods.
     * an asm.js module is used as a class.
 The penalty of cross-module calls is insignificant- less than 0.1% / 5ms per billion calls
 * use 3rd party npm module 'malloc' for heap implementation. (patched to run in the browser)